Exceeding Expectations One Patient at a Time

 Most cases of travelers’ diarrhea clear up within a week but can last longer without treatment.
 Medical care should be sought if symptoms do not clear up promptly or are severe, or if children, the elderly ,or vulnerable people cannot tolerate fluids or are dehydrated.

 You can take the following precautions to help reduce your risk of infection:

 Visit your nearest convenient pharmacy or specialist travel health clinic for a risk assessment before your trip

-Avoid ice in drinks5
+Avoid ice in drinks

-Avoid eating raw or undercooked meat, fruit and vegetables that you haven’t prepared yourself.
+Avoid eating raw or undercooked meat, and fruit and vegetables that you haven’t prepared yourself.
 It is also advised to avoid eating shellfish and seafood